Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 It combines the usability of Python with the performance of C++/C and the safety of Rust.

 It uses the *Python syntax and semantics* model: it already can run a lot of Python code.
 It will eventually become a *superset of Python*, able to execute all existing Python code, as well as specific Mojo code.
+A superset of Python: in a way like TypeScript is a superset of JavaScript.
+This is true in the sense that Mojo also ehances Python-like code with types.
+But Mojo isn't translated to Python, and it provides many more features for performance acceleration than TypeScript.

     Why?
     - Because Python is one of the (if not the) most popular language(s) (2023 Aug: the number one language in the [Tiobe index](https://www.tiobe.com/tiobe-index/), and it was the Tiobe top language in 2020-21).
     - Because Python is the number one language used in machine learning and AI projects.